snuffpuppet/UTest/README.md

         UTEST('testSuite3');
       }
 ```
   6. But it turns out that the tests in the second and third test suite (testSuite2 & testSuite3) need some configuration data.
-Let's add that in:
+Let's add that in using the optional parameters mentioned earlier.
 ```javascript
       doTests() {
         var TESTS {